naborlozada/Aaegypti_domestication/downsampled_analyses/Genetic_diversity_metrics.md

 ## Calculate the genetic diversity and Tajima's D

 For each population, the site allele frequency (SAF), site frequency spectrum (SFS), and the thetas (population scaled mutation rate) for each site were calculated using the command lines shown below.
-When possible, calculation were implemented in parallel mode in different servers and/or clusters with high computational performance to accelerate the calculations.
+All programs executions (runs below) were implemented in parallel mode in different servers and/or clusters with high computational performance to accelerate the calculations.

 **1) Calculate genotype likelihoods and the site allele frequency (SAF)**